scalatest/autofix/3.0.x/README.md

 addSbtPlugin("ch.epfl.scala" % "sbt-scalafix" % "0.9.4")
 ```

-  - Add the following settings to your `build.sbt` or, if you don't have a `build.sbt`, to `project/your-build-file.sbt`:
+  - Add the following settings to your `build.sbt` or, if you don't have a `build.sbt`:

 ```
 scalafixDependencies in ThisBuild += "org.scalatest" %% "autofix-3.0.8" % "1.0.0"

 addCompilerPlugin(scalafixSemanticdb) // enable SemanticDB
 ```

+  - Or, if your project doesn't use a `build.sbt`, you'll need to make the above changes to `project/your-build-file.sbt`.

   - If you have `-Xfatal-warnings` set, comment it out for the scalafix process, because otherwise
     the deprecation warnings will stop your build before autofix is given a chance to fix them.